Open-Attestation/open-attestation-cli/README.md

 ### Document privacy filter

-The `filter` command lets the document holders generate valid documents and obfuscates certain fields, such as those fields containing sensitive information that you prefer not to disclose.
+Using the `filter` command, the document holders can generate valid documents and obfuscate certain fields, such as those fields containing sensitive information that they prefer not to disclose.

 The following shows the syntax of the `filter` command: